Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Introduction

 To address this issue, we propose to change the shape of a 3D occlusion mask adaptively to the complicated motions of a target object, considering the temporal continuity and spatial co-occurrence of the motions.
 To this end, we first extract the optical flows \cite{opticalflow,pyflow_original,pyflow} from an input video and then move each occlusion mask set to an attention region detected in the first frame of the video.
-In this way, the movement trace of an occlusion mask forms a blended tube mask with a rectangular shape, as shown in Fig. \ref{fig:3d_occ}.
-We call this 3D occlusion mask a spatio-temporal occlusion mask $\Omega$.
+In this way, the movement trace of an occlusion mask, which we call a spatio-temporal occlusion mask $\Omega$, forms a blended tube mask with a rectangular shape, as shown in the upper-right of Fig. \ref{fig:proposed}.
 This 3D mask is the base of our method.

-We need to consider multiple spatio-temporal occlusion masks to handle multiple objects with more complicated motions simultaneously.
-For this purpose, we group multiple occlusion masks with similar positions and motions into the same class and then integrate a set of masks into one mask $\hat\Omega$ with larger volume size.
+We need to consider multiple spatio-temporal occlusion masks to simultaneously handle multiple objects with more complicated motions.
+For this purpose, we group multiple occlusion masks with similar positions and motions into the same class and then integrate a set of masks into one mask $\hat\Omega$ with a larger volume size.
 In this way, we generate a more effective 3D mask.
 We call this new analysis $\it Adaptive~Occlusion~Sensitivity~Analysis~(AOSA)$.

 Furthermore, we discuss two valid options for further enhancing our analysis method.
-First, we describe applying the conditional sampling method~\cite{conditional} to effectively fill the intensity values in each occlusion mask instead of using a constant value.
+First, we describe applying the conditional sampling method~\cite{conditional} to fill more statistically valid intensity values in each occlusion mask instead of using a constant value.
 Next, we describe the computational cost of our method.
-Although OSA is essential for constructing our method, it causes an additional problem of high computational cost due to conducting OSA over a whole video many times.
+Conducting inference many times over a whole video causes an additional problem of high computational cost, although its algorithm is simple.
 We introduce an approximation computation of the change score to reduce the cost.
-Considering a 3D-CNN as a certain function that transforms an input video to a class score, we approximate the function in the first order using its Taylor expansion, where the first-order partial derivative of the function with respect to an input image and the derivate can be obtained by the automatic differentiation through back-propagation.
+Considering a network as a certain function that transforms an input video to a class score, we approximate the function in the first order using its Taylor expansion, where the first-order partial derivative of the function with respect to an input video can be obtained by the automatic differentiation through back-propagation.